Cvanduse/test34/exampleSite/content/post/image-test copy.md

 +++
 author = "Hugo Authors"
-title = "Guide to Thumbnails in Hugo" date = "2019-03-04" description = "Guide to Thumbnails in Hugo" tags = [
+title = "Guide to Thumbnails in Hugo 2" date = "2019-03-04"
+description = "Guide to Thumbnails in Hugo 2" tags = [
     "",
 ]